vic-ma/howtodismantle.github.io/_posts/2024-10-09-ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.md

   - name: WoutexDemoboard.pbmx
     url: /assets/2024-10-09/WoutexDemoboard.pbmx
 ---
 Peakboard applications are often used in paperless environments.
 But how do you do that when a piece of paper is necessary to identify a pallet, a package, or a warehouse bin?
 One answer is to transfer the necessary information to a paperless e-ink display.
-In this article we will learn how to that transfer from the Peakboard app to [Woutex e-ink display](https://woutex-paperless.de/).
-And to make things even more fancy we don't use just random information, but we use a outbound delivery from SAP as the logical basis for the display.
+In this article, you will learn how to transfer data from a Peakboard app to a [Woutex e-ink display](https://woutex-paperless.de/).
+And to make things even more fancy, we won't just use random information.
+Instead, we'll use an outbound delivery from SAP as the logical basis for the display.

 ![image](/assets/2024-10-09/010.png)

-Usually the Woutex e-ink displays come with a low energy architecture.
+Most Woutex e-ink displays have a low-energy architecture.
 This means the batteries of the display will last for years.
-To achieve this the display itself does not consume any energy as long as it's not changed.
-The display doesn't use WiFi but a low energy radio connection to a hosting station, or central hub.
+To achieve this, the display doesn't consume any energy unless the image changes.
+Also, the display doesn't use Wi-Fi.
+Instead, it uses a low energy radio connection to a hosting station, or central hub.
 This hub is connected to a regular server within the network that exposes JSON/REST endpoints that we will used in this article to adjust the content of the displays.

 ## Getting data from SAP